We wish you all the best for 2017!

 • Reservations recommended for parties 4 + more.
-Call or reserve through OpenTable.
+Note that we always leave space available for walk-ins, and we serve our full menus at the bar.
+Call (646) 476 4843 or book through OpenTable.

 • HAPPY HOUR (Monday–Thursday, 5:00-7:00 pm, available at the bar only).
 Buy one, get one free, applicable to all beers, cocktail of the day, and select wine by the glass.

-• $24 BOOZY BRUNCH (weekends 10:00 am–4:30 pm): Eggs Benedict or Florentine + organic Vittoria coffee (free refills) + brunch cocktail (Mimosa, Lychee Bellini, Earl Grey Martini, Classic Bloody Mary or Bloody Maria, Espresso Cocktail)
+• $24 BOOZY BRUNCH (weekends 10:00 am–4:30 pm): Eggs Benedict or Florentine or Croque Monsieur/Madame + organic Vittoria coffee (free refills) + one brunch cocktail (Mimosa, Lychee Bellini, Earl Grey Martini, Classic Bloody Mary or Bloody Maria, Espresso Cocktail)

 • LES Enfants Délice: Try our to-go annex next door!
 Organic espresso drinks + cold brew, fresh-baked croissants and pain au chocolat, baguette sandwiches, crêpes Bretonnes (savory galette de sarrasin, made with gluten-free buckwheat flour), sweet crêpes, salads, Adirondack Creamery ice cream + more!
+We proudly serve organic fair-trade Vittoria Coffee.
 Open daily (weekdays 7:45 am to 8:00 pm, weekends 9 am to 8:00 pm).

 * CASH ONLY *